 Germany's Tim Wenisch and Linda Meier stole the show with breakout performances, taking down long-standing favourites like Hunter McIntyre and Lauren Weeks with dominant times and clean execution.

-But beneath the surface of those big wins, a deeper issue was unfolding - and some felt it, and some didn’t..
+But beneath the surface of those big wins, a deeper issue was unfolding.

 The sleds were broken.
 Literally and figuratively.